-The enormous number of options available means shopping for the best pressure washer can certainly be a challenge.
-Electric pressure washers are often seen as the favorite for around-the-home chores, but gas-powered models can be just as easy to use.
-They are more effective on tough stains and for cleaning large areas.
-Understanding where and when each works best is key to making the right choice.
+An electric pressure washer is often seen as the favorite for chores around the house, but gas-powered models can be just as easy to use.
+They are more effective on tough stains, for pressure washing large areas, and for heavy-duty tasks like removing exterior paint.
+Understanding where and when each pressure washer works best is key to choosing the right unit.

-This article examines the features and benefits of high-performance models, giving you the information you need to find the best gas pressure washer for your home or business.
+This article examines the features and benefits of high-performance models, sharing the information you need to find the best gas pressure washer for your home or business.

-- ALSO CONSIDER: Westinghouse Outdoor Power Equipment WPX2700 Gas
+- HONORABLE MENTION: Westinghouse Outdoor Power Equipment WPX2700 Gas

 What to Consider When Choosing the Best Gas Pressure Washer

-Three figures are provided to allow you to assess cleaning performance: pounds per square inch (PSI), gallons per minute (GPM), and cleaning units (CU).
+A gas pressure washer’s cleaning performance can be compared using three measurements: pounds per square inch (psi), gallons per minute (GPM), and cleaning units (CU).

-PSI tells you the actual water pressure generated.
-Higher numbers mean a stronger jet and thus greater ability to cut through dirt and grime.
-If you have high PSI to start with, you can usually turn it down.
-Low PSI limits the jobs you can do, however.
+- PSI is the actual water pressure a unit generates.
+Higher numbers mean a stronger jet and thus a greater ability to cut through dirt and grime.
+If starting with a high psi, it can usually be turned down.
+Low psi, which can be a challenge with an electric pressure washer, limits the jobs that can be done.

-GPM is the volume of water the pressure washer can supply.
+- GPM is the volume of water flow the pressure washer can supply.
 More gallons per minute usually indicates the ability to clean larger areas.
-However, both PSI and GPM are interdependent to some extent.
-If you have high PSI but low GPM, you can still get a powerful jet of water, but it will be very thin and thus of limited use.
+However, both psi and GPM are interdependent to some extent.
+If there is high psi but low GPM, a powerful jet of water still is possible, but it will be very thin and thus of limited use.

-CU is simply the multiplication of PSI with GPM.
+- CU is simply the multiplication of psi with GPM.
 As such, it’s not a performance indicator on its own but can be used to give an overall comparison among models.
-It’s more often quoted on electric models (possibly because the figures are impressive) but is of limited practical value.
+It’s more often quoted on electric pressure washer units (possibly because the figures are impressive) but is of limited practical value.

-Gas pressure washers almost invariably use 4-stroke (also called 4-cycle) engines.
-Those with 2-stroke engines have their advantages on tools like chainsaws, but gas pressure washers don’t need to run as fast.
+Gas pressure washers almost invariably use four-stroke (also called four-cycle) engines.
+Those with two-stroke engines have their advantages on tools like chainsaws, but gas pressure washers don’t need to run as fast.

-However, 4-stroke motors tend to be more reliable, last longer, run more quietly, and produce lower emissions.
-The latter is increasingly important, with the stringent California Air Resources Board (CARB) regulations being adopted by numerous other states.
-EPA restrictions are also increasingly strict.
-Several gas pressure washer manufacturers now use the term “50-state” to indicate that their low-emission motors are compliant with all current regulations.
+With the best pressure washers, a four-stroke motor provides more reliability, lasts longer, runs more quietly, and produces lower emissions.
+With the stringent California Air Resources Board (CARB) regulations and increasingly strict EPA restrictions, several gas pressure washer manufacturers now use the term “50-state” to indicate that their low-emission motors are compliant with all current regulations.

-Also consider the length of the hose from the machine to the spray gun.
+Additionally, consider the length of the hose from the machine to the spray gun.
 Though 25 feet is common, some hoses are up to 35 feet.
-If you need greater mobility, connect a garden hose from the water supply to the pressure washer.
-Bear in mind you cannot use an ordinary garden hose from the machine to the spray gun to extend its reach.
-A garden hose is rated for a maximum of around 500 PSI, so it isn’t structurally strong enough.
+If greater mobility is needed, connect a heavy-duty garden hose from the water supply to the pressure washer.
+The hose must be able to handle at least 500 psi.

 Whereas electric pressure washers sometimes need a separate bucket for detergent, gas pressure washers generally have an onboard tank.
-If you’re considering a heavy-duty model, you may want to check capacity.
+If considering a heavy-duty model, capacity is a feature to check.

 Some minor assembly of a gas pressure washer may be required, and tools are almost always included.
 A few models even include a small amount of engine oil to get the user started.